PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter10/Answers to Exercises/Ex__1_hello_x86.md

 Install the free Visual Studio Community edition, available at https://visualstudio.microsoft.com/vs/community/, on a Windows PC.
 After installation is complete, open the Visual Studio IDE and select **Get Tools and Features…** under the **Tools** menu.
 Install the **Desktop development with C++** workload.

-In the Windows search box in the Task Bar, start typing **x86 Native Tools Command Prompt for VS 2019**.
+In the Windows search box in the Task Bar, start typing **Developer Command Prompt for VS 2022**.
 When the app appears in the search menu, select it to open a command prompt.

 Create a file name **hello_x86.asm** with the content shown in the source listing in the **x86 assembly language** section of this chapter.